GoldCode3/REST-API-SportsHi-Project/README.md

 Roughly, the steps you need to follow to complete your task are...

 1. Clone the repository onto your machine
-2. [Download and install](https://www.docker.com/products/docker-desktop) Docker Desktop for your operating system; aside from Docker you don't need any other special software installed on on your machine, not even Python.
+2. [Download and install](https://www.docker.com/products/docker-desktop) Docker Desktop for your operating system; aside from Docker you don't need any other special software installed on on your machine, not even Python
 3. Start Docker Desktop on your machine
 4. Open your terminal and cd into the repository
-5. Run `./local python manage.py migrate` so that Django can initialize the database
+5. Run `./local python manage.py migrate` so that Django can initialize the database; the first time you run this will be slow as Docker will be starting from scratch
 6. Run `./local up` to start the server and database
 7. Visit `http://0.0.0.0:8000/` in your browser to verify that the django server is running
 8. Edit the files in `components/server/...` to implement the API defined [here](https://app.swaggerhub.com/apis/sportshi-team/notes/1.0)

-Additionally, your code should conform to the PEP 8 style guide; you can check how you're doing by running `./local lint`.
+Additionally, your code should conform to the PEP 8 style guide; you can check how you're doing by running `./local lint`

 ### When you are done